 - Overuse due to sports or heavy labor

-- Presence of disease such as gout, other types of arthritis, or infections
+- Presence of diseases such as gout, different types of arthritis, or infections

 - Damage may stem from injuries or trauma, including whiplash, excessive lifting of heavy weight, or a fall.